-But then I started poking around online to see what else there was to do on South Padre.
-And I was surprised to find lots of things that had nothing at all to do with partying.
-Things like dolphin cruises and paddleboarding and horseback riding and a sea turtle rescue center.
+But before you assume that visiting South Padre Island is bound to resemble a rowdy movie about the American college experience, know that there's plenty to do on SPI that have nothing to do with partying.
+Things like dolphin cruises and paddleboarding and horseback riding and even a sea turtle rescue center.

-So I agreed to go.
+So even though I don't party (I don't even drink that much!), I said yes to a trip to South Padre Island with Texas Tourism.
 Because one of the things I love most about what I do is being able to dispel misconceptions and set the record straight about destinations that have a lot more to offer than people assume.

 South Padre Island is definitely one of those destinations.